pavloteyfel/trivia-api/README.md

 # Full Stack API Project
 This project allows users to play a trivia game and test their general knowledge.
-In this project I created an API and unit test cases for the application that allows the folloing:
+In this project I created an API and unit test cases for the application that allows the following:

 1. Display questions - both all questions and by category.
 Shows question, category and difficulty rating by default and can show/hide the answer.